 It is considered that the Frenchmans Road area would be particularly suitable for a Business Enterprise Centre.

-Policy BP5 conforms with: NPPF paras 7,9,20 and 28.
-JCS Policy CP4 (Existing Employment Land) and CP5 (Employment and Workforce skills), Employment Land Review Guidance note 2004 (ODPM).
+Policy BP5 conforms to: NPPF paragraphs 7,9,20 and 28.
+JCS Policy CP4 (Existing Employment Land) and CP5 (Employment and Workforce skills), Employment Land Review Guidance note 2004 (ODPM)